GoogleChrome/omnitone/README.md

 ## Installation

-Omnitone is designed to be used for the web projects, so the installation via [NPM](https://www.npmjs.com/) is recommended.
-Alternatively, you can clone or download this repository and use the library script file as usual.
+Omnitone is designed to be used for the web front-end projects.
+So [NPM](https://www.npmjs.com/) is recommended if you want to install the library to your web project.
+You can also clone this repository and use the library file as usual.

 ```bash
 npm install omnitone